Ford recalls heavy-duty pickups; drive shafts can fracture - NewsBreak

 The recall covers certain F-250 and F-350 Super Duty pickups from the 2017 through 2022 model years.
 The trucks have gasoline engines and aluminum drive shafts.

-Ford says in government documents that heat and noise insulators below the body can loosen and touch the drive shaft.
-The shaft can fracture, causing a power loss, or loss of control if it hits the ground.
-Failures also could let the trucks roll if they are stopped and the parking brake isn’t on.

-Dealers will inspect the shafts and repair them if necessary, and properly attach the insulators.
-Owners will be notified by letter starting April 4.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Ford’s F-Series pickup trucks for years have been the top-selling vehicles in the U.S.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0